naev/naev/dat/naevpedia/lore/factions/pirates.md

 Arguably the clan that connects all the pirates and maintains infrastructure for their success.
 The [Raven Clan](lore/factions/pirates/ravenclan) is formed by many ex-merchants who were fed up with the corruption and bureaucracy of the Imperial system, and decided to do their own thing.
-They deal in smuggling and black market trade, although they do not shun nor turn away from the occasional raid and normal piracy.
+Although they deal in smuggling and black market trade, they do not shun nor turn away from the occasional raid and normal piracy.
 They are very diplomatic and put strong emphasis on human relationships, which they foster to maximize the success of their trading endeavours.

-They mainly inhabit the Qorel tunnel, which is a chain of systems not accessible through standard jump points.
+The Raven Clan mainly inhabits the Qorel tunnel, which is a chain of systems not accessible through standard jump points.
 They have several bases along it and use their cunning and secrecy to supply goods and connect all the pirates together.
 Due to their fundamental role, they tend to have strong connections and relationships with all the other pirate clans.
 They also work with corrupt officials of the Great Houses, and pretty much anyone that has the credits to pay.